Aliases for SMOX Gene

 GeneCards Summary for SMOX Gene

 SMOX (Spermine Oxidase) is a Protein Coding gene.
-Diseases associated with SMOX include Autosomal Genetic Disease and Short-Rib Thoracic Dysplasia 2 With Or Without Polydactyly.
+Diseases associated with SMOX include Short-Rib Thoracic Dysplasia 2 With Or Without Polydactyly and Autosomal Genetic Disease.
 Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Viral mRNA Translation.
-GO annotations related to this gene include oxidoreductase activity and spermine:oxygen oxidoreductase (spermidine-forming) activity.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and spermine:oxygen oxidoreductase (spermidine-forming) activity.
 An important paralog of this gene is PAOX.

 UniProtKB/Swiss-Prot for SMOX Gene